 - Teacher or counselor recommendation

 - Samples of student work

-Names for classes that are easier or use easier English levels:
+- Classes that are easier or use easier English levels can be called:

 - Basic skills

-Names for classes at a typical level for the grade:
+- Classes at a typical level for the grade can be called:

-Names for classes at a higher or advanced level:
+- Classes at a higher or advanced level can be called:

 - GTE (Gifted and talented education)

 - Advanced Placement (AP)